petersulyok/smfc/doc/Installation.md

 After running the installation script and editing your new configuration, `smfc` can be executed as a standard `systemd` service.

-**Although this way of the installation is safe, it is not recommended.** Systemd-wide installation of Python packages with `pip` is not recommended by newest Linux distributions.
+**Although this is a safe installation, it is not recommended.** Manual systemd-wide installation of Python packages with `pip` is not recommended by newest Linux distributions.

 ## 2. Docker installation